National Maximum Speed Law

-The law was widely disregarded by motorists nationwide, and some states opposed the law, but many jurisdictions discovered it to be a major source of revenue.
+By 1987, fuel price increases had slowed after the OPEC Oil Embargo ended, and the limit was increased to 65 mph, but the law would remain in place until 1995 as proponents cited reduced traffic fatalities and pollution.

+While most Americans recognized a patriotic duty to reduce petroleum-based energy consumption during the embargo, the speed limit was disregarded by some motorists, and at least four states opposed the law.
 Actions ranged from proposing deals for an exemption to de-emphasizing speed limit enforcement.
 The NMSL was modified in 1987 and 1988 to allow up to 65 mph limits on certain limited-access rural roads.
-Congress repealed the NMSL in 1995, fully returning speed limit-setting authority to the individual states.

-The law's safety benefit is disputed as research found conflicting results.
+Congress introduced legislation to repeal the NMSL which was signed into law by President Bill Clinton on December 8, 1995.

 The power to set speed limits historically belonged to the states.
-Prior to the NMSL, the sole exception to this occurred during World War II, when the U.S. Office of Defense Transportation established a national maximum "Victory Speed Limit" of 35 mph, in addition to gasoline and tire rationing, to help conserve fuel and rubber for the American war effort.
-Although it was widely disregarded by many motorists, the Victory Speed Limit lasted from May 1942 to August 14, 1945, when the war ended.
+Before the NMSL, the sole exception to this occurred during World War II, when the U.S. Office of Defense Transportation established a national maximum "Victory Speed Limit" of 35 mph, in addition to gasoline and tire rationing, to help conserve fuel and rubber for the American war effort.
+Although it was disregarded by some motorists, the Victory Speed Limit lasted from May 1942, to August 14, 1945, when the war ended.
 Immediately before the NMSL became effective, speed limits were as high as 75 mph.
 (Kansas had lowered its turnpike speed limit from 80 mph before 1974.)
 Montana and Nevada generally posted no speed limits on highways, limiting drivers to only whatever was safe for conditions.